 Farrakhan's involvement led to considerable controversy throughout the country.
 Known for his leadership in the black community, Farrakhan also had a history of racially controversial comments, including accusations of anti-Semitism by many Jewish religious and political groups.
 While many saw him as a powerful leader with deep conviction and compassion, detractors viewed him otherwise and feared his presence would harm the turnout and media perception.

-The Million Man March consisted of a march through the streets of Washington, D.C., followed by several hours of speeches, prayers, and presentations.
-Simultaneously, female leaders in the black community organized an event on the same date called the Day of Absence, encouraging African Americans not attending the march to devote the day to activism and spiritual pursuits.
+The Million Man March consisted of a march through the streets of Washington, DC, followed by several hours of speeches, prayers, and presentations.
+Female leaders in the black community organized an event on the same date called the Day of Absence, encouraging African Americans not attending the march to devote the day to activism and spiritual pursuits.

-Many leaders and major figures from the Civil Rights movement spoke at the Million Man March rally.
-Notable speakers included Rosa Parks, Martin Luther King III, Maya Angelou, and Betty Shabazz.
+Many leaders and major figures from the Civil Rights Movement spoke at the rally, including Rosa Parks, Martin Luther King III, Maya Angelou, and Betty Shabazz.
 The speeches were broken down into several topics, including affirmation and responsibility, atonement, and lessons from the past.
-The overall goal of the Million Man March was to induce inspiration to help improve African American communities throughout the country, through both political activism and spiritual renewal.
+The overall goal of the march was to induce inspiration to help improve African American communities throughout the country through both political activism and spiritual renewal.

 There is some controversy over the actual number of attendees at the Million Man March.
 Several contradictory estimates were released, with numbers anywhere between 400,000 and 800,000.
-Regardless of the actual statistics, the Million Man March proved an inspiring event for many Americans, and has lead to several similar public events, including the Million Mom March and the Million Woman March.
+Regardless of the actual statistics, the event proved an inspiring one for many Americans and has lead to several similar public events, including the Million Mom March and the Million Woman March.